zeropingheroes/lancache-sniproxy/README.md

 By using sniproxy and the lancache configuration file, requests from client machines to content providers over HTTPS will be proxied to the upstream server and fulfilled.

+# Requirements

+* Must be run on the same host as the `lancache`
+* Port 443 must be available - disable any configs in /etc/nginx/sites-enabled which listen on 443/https

 # Installation

 1. `git clone https://github.com/zeropingheroes/lancache-sniproxy.git && cd lancache-sniproxy`
 2. `./install.sh`